Town Hall (Freiburg im Breisgau): Old Town Hall (Altes Rathaus)

-At the beginning of the 14th century, the city of Freiburg already bought a building on Franziskanerplatz, today Rathausplatz, followed by two more adjoining buildings to establish the chancery of the town clerk.
+At the beginning of the 14th century, the city of Freiburg bought a building on Franziskanerplatz, today Rathausplatz, followed by two more adjoining buildings to establish the chancery of the town clerk.
 In the court documents from the years 1443 to 1479 a Richthaus ("court house") is mentioned, which was situated in these buildings.
 In 1557, master builder Dietrich Neeb and master mason Barthlin Ress were assigned by the council to build a new building on the property.
 This new building was extended in 1561 to the north by a building, followed in 1600 by another in the Turmstraße.
 Even though the buildings are united by a uniform facade, it is possible to distinguish different construction phases.